Communications Equipment OperatorsArts, Audio/Video Technology & Communications

 Communications equipment operators are responsible for generating, transmitting, tracking, and routing military communications.
 They operate sophisticated, state-of-the-art, electronic receivers and associated analysis and recording equipment to collect airborne, shipborne, land-based Radio Detection and Ranging (RADAR), and other signals within the electromagnetic spectrum.
 They use this equipment to communicate a wide range of information, including operational plans and the transmission of classified information.

 All enlisted service members complete basic military training, which includes time spent in a classroom and in the field, and covers tactical and survival skills, physical training, military life and customs, and weapons training.
 Job training for communications equipment operators consists of classroom and on-the-job instruction, including practice in operating a variety of communication systems.
-Training content varies depending on specialty, and may include:

 - Ability to remain calm in an emergency